Anna Maria von Baden-Durlach: Life

 Anna Maria of Baden-Durlach also wrote a longer poem about the Swedish king Gustavus Adolphus (1647), a lovely bukolika on "the Lord's President Selmmitzen Feldgut zu Berghausen".
 She also translated poems from Italian and French, occasional poems wrote to name days.
 Her literary work was not published during her lifetime.

 Among her works there are red chalk, Indian ink and pen drawings, portraits and tracings on the Dutch model, animal and flower displays.
 Her work was usually given to family members or friends.

 Anna Maria von Baden-Durlach was closely associated with her younger sister Elisabeth, who was also artistically active, but less gifted.
 They worked together on many things.
 Anna Maria maintained contacts to numerous artists.
-In the field of paper cutting she made remarkable.
-After she had spent the youth in Strasbourg, later lived alternately in the Margravial courts in Basel and Strasbourg.
+She was skilled in the field of paper cutting.
+After she had spent her youth in Strasbourg, she later lived alternately in the Margravial courts in Basel and Strasbourg.
 She remained unmarried.
 Although she died in Basel, she was buried in Pforzheim on November 1, 1672.